pfheatwole/thesis/source/paraglider_components.rst

    \overline{C} &= \left\| \vec{r}_{C/RM} \right\|\\
    \end{aligned}

-The default lengths of the lines is defined by two pairs of design parameters.
+The default lengths of the lines are defined by two pairs of design parameters.
 First, the default position of the riser midpoint :math:`RM` is defined with :math:`\kappa_x` and :math:`\kappa_z`; this is the position of :math:`RM` when :math:`\delta_a = 0`.
-Second, two connection points on the canopy are defined with :math:`\kappa_A` and :math:`\kappa_C`; connecting lines from these points are the physical means by which :math:`RM` is positioned underneath the canopy.
+Second, two connection points along the canopy root chord are defined with :math:`\kappa_A` and :math:`\kappa_C`;
+connecting lines from these points are the physical means by which :math:`RM` is positioned underneath the canopy.
 The :math:`A` lines connect near the front of the wing, and are variable length; the pilot can use the *accelerator* to shorten the lengths of these lines.
 The :math:`C` lines connect towards the rear of the canopy, and are fixed length.

 Geometrically, shortening :math:`\overline{A}` will move :math:`RM` forward while rotating the :math:`C` lines.
-Aerodynamically, shortening :math:`\overline{A}` effectively rotates the canopy pitch down, decreasing the global angle of incidence of the canopy; decreasing the angle of incidence decreases lift, and the wing must accelerate to reestablish equilibrium.
+Aerodynamically, shortening :math:`\overline{A}` effectively rotates the canopy pitch down about the point :math:`C`, decreasing the global angle of incidence of the canopy; decreasing the angle of incidence decreases lift, and the wing must accelerate to reestablish equilibrium.

 A fifth design parameter, the *accelerator length* :math:`\kappa_a`, is required to define the maximum length change produced by the accelerator; this